onestardao/WFGY/TensionUniverse/BlackHole/Q007_twin_prime_conjecture.md

        * `data_source` describing either actual prime data or synthetic sequences.
      * Output:

-       * a pair of experiment definitions corresponding to World T and World F scenarios, each with a specified use of `Tension_TP`.
+       * a pair of experiment descriptions corresponding to World T and World F, with explicit uses of `Tension_TP`.
    * Preconditions:

      * data sources must support consistent estimation of `pi_2` on the fixed interval family.